Beacon Country Park, Up Holland

 Download our Beacon Country Park site map (PDF 165kb) for more information about facilities.

 The Parks and Countryside Service work hard to manage and maintain all of our sites to ensure that they are accessible and safe for all their visitors.
 However, while using the trails, you may encounter uneven surfaces, debris, or other obstacles.
-If you have any concerns or suggestions about how we can improve access to the site or you require further information, please contact the Ranger Service.
+If you have any concerns or suggestions about how we can improve access to the site or you require further information, please contact us using the details on this page

 Beacon Country Park is located on the border between Skelmersdale and Up Holland, and can be accessed by car via Beacon Lane or the A557 on Stannanought Road.